John Stones

-John Stones (born 28 May 1994) is an English professional footballer who plays as a centre-back or defensive midfielder for club Manchester City and the England national team.
+John Stones (born 28 May 1994) is an English professional footballer who plays as a centre-back for club Inter Milan and the England national team.
 He is known for his technical ability and physical presence on the pitch.

 Stones began his career with Barnsley, making his first-team debut in the Championship in March 2012 as a 17-year-old.
 He joined Premier League club Everton for around £3 million in January 2013 and amassed 95 appearances over four seasons.
 In August 2016, he signed for Manchester City for an initial £47.5 million with add-ons.
-With the club, he has won six Premier League titles, two FA Cups, two EFL Cups, and the UEFA Champions League as part of a historic continental treble in the 2022–23 season.
+With the club, he won six Premier League titles, three FA Cups, five EFL Cups, and the UEFA Champions League as part of a historic continental treble in the 2022–23 season.
+After ten years with the side, Stones joined Italian club Inter Milan in 2026.

-Stones made his senior debut for England in May 2014 after previously being capped by England youth teams at under-19, under-20 and under-21 levels.
-He was chosen in England's squads for the UEFA European Championship in 2016, 2020 and 2024, reaching the final of the latter two tournaments, and the FIFA World Cup in 2018 and 2022.
+Stones made his senior debut for England in May 2014 after previously being capped by England youth teams at under-19, under-20, and under-21 levels.
+He was chosen in England's squads for the UEFA European Championship in 2016, 2020, and 2024, reaching the final of the latter two tournaments, and the FIFA World Cup in 2018, 2022, and 2026.

 Early life

-John Stones was born on 28 May 1994 in Barnsley, South Yorkshire, to parents Janet and Peter Stones.
+John Stones was born on 28 May 1994 in Barnsley, a town in the county of South Yorkshire in England, to parents Janet and Peter Stones.
 He grew up in Thurlstone and attended Penistone Grammar School.